GarretYang/PHP-SQL/README.md

+# About
-A simple search query use PHP, SQL and a littble bit JavaScript
+This is a simple search query implemented with PHP, SQL and a little bit JavaScript